Some experiences, like needles, twist

 And shall garnish our grave, if in irony;

-Though I’d slip those robes between the shears,
+But those robes I’d slip between the shears,

 To be nakedly unreined of my nether-years.